DhanushSriniv/sql-data-warehouse-project/README.md

 | **Design Pattern** | Star Schema with surrogate keys |
 | **Optimization** | Pre-aggregation and indexing |

 ---
+## Analytics Layer (SQL-Only)
+To keep the focus on data engineering while still demonstrating end‑to‑end value, analytics is implemented directly in SQL, typically in a separate analytics database (DataWarehouseAnalytics):
+### Views
+  - gold.customer_report
+  - gold.product_report
+---

 ## 🛠️ Technology Stack